 Some form of thermal treatment or pasteurisation is usually also needed to sterilize the output and avoid spreading disease vectors that may be present in the biowaste on arrival at the biogas facility.

-For a long while, scientists and biogas industry professionals have been seeking ways to make use of the biogas plant output, so this news is very welcome.
+For a long while, scientists and biogas industry professionals have been seeking ways to make use of the solid portion of biogas plant output, so this news is very welcome.

 Renewable Natural Coal from Agricultural Biogas (AD) Plant Digestate Fibre